Ghar Banduk Biryani: Filming

 A major part of the film takes place in the forest, so the location was very important.
 The makers visited the forests of Khopoli, Bhor, Nagpur, Madhya Pradesh etc. Gaganbawada in Sahyadri mountain ranges of Kolhapur district was decided for filming.
 80 percent of the film was shot at Gaganbawada.

 Post-production

 Post-production was wrapped up in December 2022.

 Marketing

 Sand Art by Jayesh Borse; In the painting, Sayaji Shinde (left), Nagraj Manjule (centre), Akash Thosar (right).

 The first teaser of Ghar Banduk Biryani was released on YouTube on 15 October 2021 by Aatpat Production, followed by the second teaser on 25 October 2022 by Zee Studios.
-The film's trailer was unveiled on 15 March 2023.
-It is considered the second Pan-Indian film in the Marathi film industry, following Har Har Mahadev.
+The film’s official trailer was unveiled on 15 March 2023.

-Promotional tours for the film began on 14 March 2023, with visits to colleges across various cities in Maharashtra.
-The first phase included Baramati and Islampur (Sangli), followed by a second phase covering Kolhapur, Jalna, Mumbai, Nagpur, Nashik, and Chandrapur.
-The final leg of the tour took the team to Chhatrapati Sambhajinagar, Pune, Navi Mumbai, and Solapur.
-During the promotional activities in Chandrapur, director Manjule and actor Sayaji Shinde engaged with police officers from the C16 Battalion who had direct encounters with Naxalites.
-On Gudi Padwa, actors Akash Thosar and Sayli Patil participated in the Dombivli Gudi Padwa Shobha Yatra 2023 as part of the promotion.
-The team also visited Pandharpur, where they sought blessings at the Vithal Temple, and Mangalwedha, where Member of Legislative Assembly Samadhan Autade joined them.
-The promotional tour concluded with a visit to the Siddhivinayak Temple in Mumbai, where Sayaji Shinde's Sahyadri Devarai and the Siddhivinayak Temple Trust launched the Vriksha Prasad Yojana.
+Promotional activities for the film began on 14 March 2023, with a statewide tour across Maharashtra, covering cities such as Baramati, Islampur, Kolhapur, Jalna, Mumbai, Nagpur, Nashik, Chandrapur, Chhatrapati Sambhajinagar, Pune, Navi Mumbai, Solapur, Pandharpur, and Mangalwedha.
+(Note: Multiple references) The campaign concluded in Mumbai with a visit to the Siddhivinayak Temple.